Chapter Three: Whoops:

 “Yeah!” she cheered.
-The realtor relaxed some.
-There was one yes there.
-Now for the young mother.
+The realtor relaxed behind his upbeat exterior.
+There was one yes there, now for the young mother.
 She frowned at him sternly.
-The realtor became nervous again.
+The realtor fought to keep his nerves intact.

 “What’s wrong?” he asked.
 The mother looked at him sharply.

-“Pretty good,” she said.
-“But… something keeps bugging me about this house.”
+“Pretty good,” she said, “But… something keeps bugging me about this house.”
 The realtor’s confident poker face began chipping away.

 “What is it?” he asked.
 The young mother narrowed her dark brown eyes at the realtor behind her silver-framed glasses.

-“I know Japan’s economy is bad right now,” she pointed out.
-“But it’s almost impossible for a house as big as this to be sold at such a low price as you have it.
+“I know Japan’s economy is bad right now,” she pointed out, “But it’s almost impossible for a house as big as this to be sold at such a low price like it is.
 Okay, what’s the deal?
 Leaky pipes?
 Hidden damages?
 Terminates?”
-The realtor became nervous. “/Oh no!/” he thought. “/I’m going to lose this deal!/” The mother looked on coldly.
+The realtor began to sweat.

 “Mom, calm down!” her daughter yelled as she tugged on her blue jeans.
 The woman calmed down and went silent.
-The realtor swallowed hard.
-No way out now!
-It was time to tell the truth.
-The realtor breathed in and swallowed hard.
+The realtor swallowed hard and dropped his shoulders.
+No way out now; it was time to tell the truth.

-“Okay,” he confessed.
-“Ten years ago, the previous owner was murdered on Halloween night.
+“Okay,” he confessed, “Ten years ago, the previous owner was murdered on Halloween night.
 Rumor has it that his own family, the Eda-Kimoto clan, killed him as a blood sacrifice.
 Some believe that this house is cursed because of that.”
-Silence for a moment.
 The mother raised an eyebrow at him.

 “That all?” she asked.

 “Yes!” the realtor yelped.
 Silence passed before the young mother’s eyes lit up brightly.